Closed ~USD $8.4 billion in Transactions

-- Closed the first IPP (independent power project) in Mali, Euro 135 million (90 MW heavy fuel oil-fired, thermal power plant) in the role of project sponsor, financial and insurance advisor and equity investor.
+- Closed the first IPP (Independent Private Power project) in Mali, Euro 125 million (90 MW thermal power plant) in the role of project sponsor, developer, financial and insurance advisor (equity investor).
 First combination of Islamic and conventional financing in the region.
-Project was built in 16 months (3 weeks ahead of schedule) and has been successfully operating since November 2018.
+Project built in 16 months (3 weeks ahead of schedule) and has been successfully operating since November 2018.
 A professional of GPFAC led this effort and presently is a member of the company’s Board of Directors.

-- Advising a Spanish developer on a 50 MW thermal Power plant in Uganda, assisting the developer with the financing.
+- Advising a European developer on a 50 MW thermal Power plant in Uganda, assisting the developer with the financing and Financial model.

 - Assisting a Swiss-American company that has developed a cost-effective, utility-scale, gravity-based energy storage system to develop financing solutions worldwide, starting with a focus in Africa.

-- USD 220 million Azito project (first IPP in Côte d’Ivorie, 140 MW gas-fired power project) in the role of sponsor and financial advisor.
+- USD 220 million Azito project (first IPP in Ivory Coast, 140 MW gas-fired power project) in the role of sponsor and financial advisor.
 IFC (International Finance Corporation) was a participant.

-- Closed on the privatization of the Kruger Mpumalanga International Airport (first private airport in South Africa) in the role of sponsor.
+- Closed on the privatization of the Kruger Mpumalanga International Airport (first private airport in South Africa) in the role of sponsor and local developer.

 - Ohanet upstream gas exploration and development project, Algeria: acted as financial advisor to one of the project sponsors and EPC contractors; scope of work included advisory on all commercial, contractual, financing and sponsor’s financial return aspects of the project.

-- In addition, GPFAC maintains relationships with the mining sector (off-grid initiatives, hybrid solutions) to follow their initiatives with respect to power supply for their mines and also supports other developers with respect to equity placement during the development phase or shortly before financial closing (Uganda, Benin).
+- GPFAC maintains relationships with the mining sector (off-grid initiatives, hybrid solutions) following their initiatives in power supply and we support other developers in development phase equity placement as well as shortly before financial closing (Uganda, Benin).

-- Active support in building some of the leading energy asset platforms for emerging markets including a 100 MW PV (photo-voltaic) project in South Africa (De Aar, Droogfontstein) and a138 MW wind farm in South Africa (Jeffreys Bay).
+- Active support in building leading energy asset platforms for emerging markets including a 100 MW PV (photo-voltaic) project in South Africa (De Aar, Droogfontstein) and a138 MW wind farm in South Africa (Jeffreys Bay).

-- Advised leading generator in Tanzania, Cameroon and Côte d’Ivoire and advised institutional investors in a successful exit from investments.
+- Advised leading power generator in Tanzania, Cameroon and Côte d’Ivoire as well as advised institutional investors in a successful exit from investments.

 - Deep network with developers and key players in this market.

-- Established relationships with financing institutions in Africa (Nedbank, Standard Bank, West African Development Bank, African Development Bank, Emerging Africa Infrastructure Funds, Islamic Development Bank, Islamic Corporation for Development, Development Bank of South Africa, Standard Bank, Investec and many more).
+- Established relationships with financing institutions including Nedbank, Standard Bank, West African Development Bank, African Development Bank, Emerging Africa Infrastructure Fund, Islamic Development Bank, Islamic Corporation for Development, Development Bank of South Africa, Standard Bank, Investec, etc.

 - Extensive knowledge of the African insurance market: construction, operation, political risk, and guarantees.